Department of Security Operations HQ

 He let out a chuckle.
-Plum had never been his color, but he hadn’t had anything else to wear when he had left for the office today.
+Plum had never been his color, but he hadn’t had anything else to wear before leaving for the office.
 His laundry was piling up, and sooner or later he would have to deal with it.
 Still, he was grateful for her distraction.

 She didn’t respond.
 Only silence greeted him at the other end of the line until he heard the sound he had been dreading.
 CLICK.

-Springing to his feet, he immediately made for the window in his office.
-He looked out across the now-darkening sky at the nearby buildings that sat adjacent to his that had a view of his office.
+Springing to his feet, Leon immediately made for the window in his office.
+He looked out across the now-darkening sky at the nearby buildings that had a view of his office.
 Windows, rooftops, and anywhere else he could think of as a good lookout post his eyes went to.
 There was nothing.

 Ada Wong was good at one thing; she was good at disappearing into the shadows.
 Maybe she hadn’t been looking in on him like he’d thought.
 There was any number of ways she could have found out what he was wearing.
-Still, the way she had said it made it sound as if she had been looking at him.
+Still, the way she had said those words made it sound as if she had been looking right at him.

 A smile spread across his face in spite of himself as he recalled her words.
 “I’m always looking out for you, Leon… always.”

-Before he could spend another moment with her in his thoughts, he felt his cell phone begin to vibrate inside of his pants pocket.
-Quickly retrieving it, he was at first surprised by what he saw before a smile began to beam on his lips.
+Before he could spend another moment with her in his thoughts, he felt his cell phone vibrate.
+Quickly retrieving it from his pants pocket, he was at first surprised by what he saw before a smile began to beam on his lips.
 It was a simple text message.